fniessink/toisto/README.md

 Command-line app to practice languages. *Toisto* is Finnish and means *reiteration, playback, repetition, reproduction*.

-Toisto is alpha software at the moment.
+Toisto is beta software at the moment.
 It comes with a limited set of words and phrases in Dutch, English, and Finnish.

 ## User guide